 - Animesque: The art style is somewhat reminiscent of anime and manga styles.

 - Anthropomorphic Personification: Most gods are these to specific areas or phenomena, such as a valley or city.
-There were also these for the six elements the world is based on, however they "died to create our world."
+There were also these for the six elements the world is based on, but they "died to create [the] world."

 - Spelleaters are serpentine creatures that feed on ambient magic, hampering nearby mages' ability to cast spells.
 They're normally small and can't absorb much magic on their own, but ones grown to unnatural sizes with life magic can create sizable areas where magic simply doesn't work.

 - Soul energy actively resists magical manipulation, which is why mages can't manipulate other people's bodies in this setting (ex: a stone mage can't shatter someone's bones).
-Notably, soulcrystal accumulates soul energy at a very fast rate, making it perfect for constructing protections like magic hazmat suits, mage prisons, and sealing cuffs.
+Notably, soulcrystal accumulates soul energy at a very fast rate, making it perfect for constructing protections like magic hazmat suits and mage prisons.

 - Ash Face: On Tahraim's coaching, Dainix releases his pent-up anger in a huge scream and blast of fire.
 Tahraim, as a smith god, is left with only some ash and cinders on his face.

-- Barred from the Afterlife: The souls of the citizens of Vash-the-city can't be released from their bodies until Vash-the-god formally releases them.
-As Vash is unvailable, that means they're all currently trapped in should-be-dead bodies screaming for help.
+- Barred from the Afterlife: The souls of the citizens of Vash-the-city can't be released until Vash-the-god formally releases them.
+As Vash is unavailable, that means they're all currently trapped in limbo screaming for help.